Windows File and Folder Permissions Guarantee Your File and Folder Security [All You Need to Know] - Qiling

 What are Windows File and Folder Permissions?

-Firstly, when it comes to understanding the Windows file and folder permissions, there are two sets of permissions that restrict access to the data across the computer.
-The first is NTFS permissions, which are applied across each file and folder and stored on the NTFS file system-formatted volume.
-All the permissions are directed from a root folder, which can be disabled.
-These permissions can be accessed regardless of having a local or remote file or folder.
+When it comes to understanding Windows file and folder permissions, there are two sets of permissions that restrict access to data across the computer.
+NTFS permissions are applied to each file and folder and are stored on the NTFS file system-formatted volume, with permissions directed from a root folder that can be disabled.
+These permissions can be accessed whether the file or folder is local or remote.

 ntfs permissions